 Professor – Josh Grossman

-Professor Grossman’s research with students falls into two categories: (1) applications of laser cooling & trapping of atoms and (2) quantum processes.
+Professor Grossman’s research with students falls into two categories: (1) applications of laser cooling & trapping of atoms and (2) applications of non-standard sensors in unmanned systems.
 Students have been co-authors on many presentations of this research at national conferences.
 Sara DeSavage ’10 was featured for her research in the SPS Observer, the national magazine of the Society of Physics students.
 Dan Powell ’09 won St. Mary’s Geneva Boone Award for Outstanding St. Mary’s Project.

 The group pursues two laser cooling projects which have received financial support from the Office of Naval Research and from Research Corporation for Science Advancement.
 In one project, Prof. Grossman and students are constructing microchip traps for atoms which could one day be the building blocks of a quantum computer.
-In the second project, a collaboration with Prof. Adler and Dr. Frank Narducci of NAVAIR researches using laser cooled and trapped atoms for sensors to be deployed on aircraft.
-They are also investigating miniaturizing atom trapping experiments using bichromatic laser cooling.
+In the second project, a collaboration with Navy scientists researches using laser cooled and trapped atoms for sensors to be deployed on aircraft.
 Many students who worked in this collaboration have gone on to employment with NAVAIR.

 High Energy Physics Phenomenology